Tilings in vertex ordered graphs: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to the BRIDGE strategic alliance between the University of Birmingham and the University of Illinois at Urbana-Champaign.
 In particular, much of the research in this paper was carried out whilst the third author was visiting UIUC.
+The authors are also grateful to the referees for their helpful and careful reviews.